Centro Iberico

 Centro Iberico, London, in the early 1970s was an international anarchist support centre founded and presided over by Spanish Civil War veteran Miguel Garcia.
 After leaving Chalk Farm in 1976, and moving into a squatted school building in Notting Hill, London, it became a self-managed social centre, venue and studio for the Anarcho-punk scene, surviving into the early 1980s.

 Origins

-Centro Iberico was established in central London in 1970 by Spanish Civil War veteran, and twenty years a prisoner of Franco, Miguel García García.
-While in Madrid’s Carabanchel Prison, Garcia had met Stuart Christie, a Scottish anarchist who was serving time for his part in a plot to assassinate Franco.
+Centro Iberico was established in central London in 1970 by Miguel García García, a veteran of the Spanish Civil War, who was imprisoned under Franco's regime for twenty years.
+While in Madrid’s Carabanchel Prison, Garcia met Stuart Christie, a Scottish anarchist serving time for his part in a plot to assassinate Franco.
 Pardoned in 1967, Christie returned to London where, when he won his own release in 1969, Garcia joined him in the work of the Anarchist Black Cross, an anarchist prisoners’ aid organisation.
-Garcia first created the Centro Iberico as a meeting space for Black Cross, and other, anarchist activists in the parish hall of Holy Trinity, Kingsway, central London.
+Garcia first created the Centro Iberico as a meeting space for Black Cross and other anarchist activists, in the parish hall of Holy Trinity, Kingsway, central London.